I-am-nothing/I-am-nothing/README.md

 TCIVS CSE 💻

-Everything is like a boolean, which is between yes and no.
+Everything is like a boolean, which is between existing and non-existing.

 If I could win the competition, I would be happier a lot.